nmorey/git-maintain/README.md

-git-maintain is a single ruby script to deal with all the hassle of maintaining stable branches in a project.
+git-maintain is a simple ruby script to deal with all the hassle of maintaining stable branches in a project.

-The idea is to script mos tof the maintenance tasks so the maintainer can focus on just reviweing and not on writing up release notes and such.
+The idea is to script most of the maintenance tasks so the maintainer can focus on just reviewing and not on writing up release notes, looking for commits and such.

 - Note: the workflow is highly inspired to the git-topic-branches (https://github.com/nmorey/git-topic-branches) and both can be used at the same time